cweng6/cweng6.github.io/index.md

 ### Backgrounds

 Chao is currently a Principal Researcher at Tencent AI lab.
-Prior to joining Tencent, he spent three years in Siri Speech team at Apple where his main effort has been advancing state-of-the-art acoustic modeling for Siri speech recognition especially in the far-field scenario.
-He has built the very first far-field models for both iPhone and Homepod.
+Prior to joining Tencent, he spent three years in Siri Speech team at Apple.
+He was key engineer responsible for far-field Siri speech recognition and successfully delivered the very first far-field acoustic models on iPhone and Homepod which drastically improved user experience of Siri in hands-free mode.
 During his graduate study, Chao has been conducting research on many aspects of speech recognition at Georgia Tech advised by Prof. Biing-Hwang (Fred) Juang.
-He has also been with AT&T Lab Research and Microsoft Research as a Research Intern, working on recurrent neural network language modeling, Mandarin and Japanese speech recognition, deep neural networks for multi-talker speech recognition.
-Chao contributes to the Kaldi project (cf. the project page) , an open-source speech recognition framework that has been widely adopted by both academia and industry.
-His backgrounds lie generally in the areas of speech recognition and natural language processing with special focus on discriminative training, recurrent neural networks, far-field speech recognition, weighted finite-state transducers (WFSTs) for speech and language processing.
-Chao holds a Ph.D. in Electrical and Computer Engineering from Georgia Institute of Technology.
+He has also been with AT&T Lab Research and Microsoft Research as a Research Intern, working on deep neural networks for multi-talker speech recognition, recurrent neural network for noise robustness and language modeling.
+Chao was also an early contributor to the Kaldi project, which nowadays has become the most prevalent open-source speech recognition toolkit in both academia and industry.

 ### Educations